aterzis-google/data-plan-api/mobile_data_plan_api_v4_2.md

 #### 5.6.2 Purchase Response {#5-6-2-purchase-response}

-The DPA SHALL return an error in the following error cases that are unrelated to the transaction itself:
+The DPA SHALL return the error codes and causes defined in Section [5.2.3](#5-2-3-error-cases).

-*   The DPA returns a 404 NOT FOUND error code indicating to the GTAF that the `data_plan_key_string` is invalid (i.e., non-existing CPID/MSISDN).
-*   The DPA returns a 410 GONE error code indicating to the GTAF that the client should get a new CPID if *key_type = CPID* and the CPID has expired.
-*   Data plan purchase is temporarily unavailable.
-The DPA returns a 503 SERVICE UNAVAILABLE with the Retry-After header indicating when a new request can be attempted.

 Additionally, the following error codes are defined to represent failed transaction outcomes:

 *   The DPA returns a 400 BAD REQUEST error code indicating to the GTAF that the purchased plan ID is invalid.